learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/URL_Sanitization.md

 Encoding and Escaping: Encode special characters in URLs using proper encoding mechanisms such as [encodeURIComponent()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) in JavaScript or server-side functions like urlencode() in PHP.
 Additionally, escape output when displaying URLs on web pages to prevent interpretation as executable code.
 Just remember that you may have to decode the URL parameters after if you need parameter values in your code.
 This can be done using [decodeURIComponent()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURIComponent).

 Whitelisting: Define a whitelist of allowed characters, protocols, and URL patterns.
 Reject any URL that does not match the predefined criteria, effectively filtering out potentially harmful input.
 Here is an example of what characters could be on the whitelist: (A-Za-z0-9-._~:/?#[]@!$&'()*+,;=%).
-Notice that this does not include angle brackets (<>) or curly braces ({}) as those are not needed in a url and can be used maliciously.
+Notice that this does not include angle brackets (<>) or curly braces ({}) as those are not needed in a URL and can be used maliciously.

 Regular Expressions: Use regular expressions to match and filter URLs based on expected patterns.
 Regular expressions can help validate and sanitize URLs effectively.